How to tell if your skin is dehydrated

 Lifestyle changes such as drinking the recommended two litres of water a day, along with a water-rich diet (think plenty of fruits and vegetables) can make all the difference in preventing and tackling dehydration.
 You may also benefit from taking steps to minimise damage through keeping your shower water warm rather than boiling hot, and being selective with when you switch on the central heating.
 Keeping little bowls of water by the radiator (or even investing in a humidifier) is also something to try.

-Other products to include in your dehydration-fighting line-up are the new INKEY Omega Water Cream, which contains hydration heroes glycerin, betain, and an Omega Fatty Acid Complex.
+Other products to include in your dehydration-fighting line-up is Omega Water Cream, which contains hydration heroes glycerin, betain, and an Omega Fatty Acid Complex.
 It’s ultra lightweight with a water-based gel texture, meaning it’s great for oily skin that’s experiencing dehydration.